apache/iceberg/docs/docs/spark-procedures.md

 Warning : Files added by this method can be physically deleted by Iceberg operations

 !!! warning
-    There's a [known issue with `parallelism > 1`](https://github.com/apache/iceberg/issues/11147).
-We will fix it in next release.
+    There's a [known issue with `parallelism > 1`](https://github.com/apache/iceberg/issues/11147) that is scheduled to be fixed in the next release.

 #### Output